Hey Ollie blog readers! We’re offering you an exclusive 60% OFF your starter box! Try now!

 Choosing the best leash

 You will want to find something that is easy to grip and feels good in your hands.
-Leashes come in many different witdths as well.
-You will want to choose something that is apporpriate to your dog’s size.
-The larger and stronger your dog, the thicker the leash you might want.
+Leashes come in many different widths as well.
+Make sure to choose something that is appropriate to your dog’s size.
+The larger and stronger your dog, the thicker the leash you may want.

-We love these convertable leashes from Fable Pets and Bold Lead Designs.
+We love these convertible leashes from Fable Pets and Bold Lead Designs.

 The Ollie blog is devoted to helping pet parents lead healthier lives with their pups.
 If you want to learn more about our fresh, human-grade food, check out MyOllie.com.